 Because a Cross-Site Scripting attack infects the user’s browser, you might think it is quite harmless to your web application.
-Nothing could be further from the truth:
+Unfortunately, nothing could be further from the truth:

 An attacker could change parts of the web page or send the user to another (potentially malicious) web page through the injected script.
-In any way, your user will notice and be less likely to go on using your web application.
+Your user will notice and be less likely to go on using your web application in any way.

-There are simple ways to reduce the risk of Cross-Site Scripting attacks for users since add-ons for some browser protect from certain malware attacks.
-As the application provider, you shouldn’t trust that all of your users have these included, which is why you should take action yourself.
+There are simple ways to reduce the risk of Cross-Site Scripting attacks for users since add-ons for some browsers protect from certain malware attacks.
+However, as the application provider, you shouldn’t trust that all of your users have these included, which is why you should take action yourself.